|

 Today the official bird count by the Audubon Society folks starts, in order to ascertain the bird frequency in number and locations.
 There's a special methodology used by experienced bird counters.
 However, if you are a compulsive counter and birdwatcher, you are encouraged to engage in the bird count and with time becoming professional about it.
 I like to count hawks while speeding down the major roadways, but this practice can be dangerously distracting if taken too seriously.

 Some naturalists would argue that winter birds do fine on their own, even though their pickings are far more sparse than in summer.
 I have noted that the holly tree with its red berries outside the window is suddenly attacked by a flock of birds in mid-winter, and they consume all the fruit in a short time.
 The same phenomenon is noted on the neighbor's persimmon tree, where the ripe fruit are consumed by another flock of blackbirds in a matter of minutes as well.
 Wintering birds seem to like feasting together, maybe a form of communal action worthy of imitation.
+Perhaps the current assaults on the environment require a certain flexibility on our part; we need to feed birds simply to keep our permanent friends sound and healthy through the winter months.
+Yes, a bird-feeding program is a good thing.
+Prayer: Lord, help us show compassion for birds, for they becalm us, make us feel secure and allow us to be more sensitive to all creation, especially the more vulnerable flora and fauna.
+Inspire us to share our bounty with wildlife.
+Coralberry, Symphoricarpos orbiculatus.

 (*photo credit)